lorenzofattori/M2Q-python/readme.md

 # Support the project with a Donation!
 M2Q Took hundreds of hours in thinking, testing, refining and programming.
 After many yeas with the idea of M2Q in mind and different prototypes, I finally decided to switch from hardware to Python software and offer it for free for the entire lighting community.
-If you like the software and you want to show your appreciation you can make a donation via PayPal: paypal.me/lorenzofattori You don't have paypal but you want to donate anyway?
+If you like the software and you want to show your appreciation you can make a donation via PayPal: [Click here to donate](paypal.me/lorenzofattori)

+You don't have paypal but you want to donate anyway?
 Contact me!

+## Professional Hardware version
+I have an hardware version that can suit your professional needs for show synchronization.
+It has been already used touring around the world and it work out of the box without starting any PC or software.
-Are you interest in the more powerful, professional and easy to use hardware version of M2Q?
-I still have products available, contact me!
+Are you interest in the more powerful, professional and easy to use version of M2Q?
+Contact me!